BC Ferries: Fleet

 BC Ferries has the largest fleet of vehicle ferry vessels in the world.
 There are at least 45 vessels, ranging from small passenger-only water taxis, up to the 358-car Spirit-class ferries.
-All of the vessels in use on BC Ferries' official routes are roll-on/roll-off car ferries, with the exception of those assigned to Route 13.
+All of the vessels in use on BC Ferries' official routes are roll-on/roll-off car ferries, with the exception of those assigned to Route 13 and the Unregulated routes (with the exception of the Lax Kwʼalaams route).
 Most of the major vessels are based on similar designs, which are aggregated into classes of ferries: